Open-Source, DIY Seed Cleaner Plans

 is licensed for public use under a

-Important - read the link above before you make one.
+Important - you MUST click on & read the link above before you make one.

 Basically you can make one for your own use,

-but you have to tell people where you got the plans (including a link to us),
+but you have to tell people where you got the plans (including a link to this page),

 and can't sell copies of the machine for a profit.